bbcmicrobit/micropython/docs/music.rst

 .. py:function:: stop(pin=microbit.pin0)

     Stops all music playback on a given pin.
+If no pin is given eg.
+    ``music.stop(pin1)``, Pin0 is assumed.

 .. py:function:: reset()